40th Infantry Division (United States): Post Cold War

-Operation Freedom's Sentinel
+Afghanistan 2017

-The 40th ID deployed to Afghanistan in September 2017 in support of Operation Freedom's Sentinel.
-Members of the 40th ID form the headquarters staff of Train, Advise, and Assist Command South which was commanded by Brig.
+In September 2017, parts of the division deployed to fight in the War in Afghanistan (2001–2021) as part of Operation Freedom's Sentinel.
+Members of the division formed the headquarters staff of Train Advise Assist Command – South, commanded by Brig.
 Gen. John W. Lathrop.
-This is the unit's "first combat deployment since the Korean War."
+This became the division's "first combat deployment since the Korean War."
 In June 2018, authority of the command was transferred to Brig.
 Gen. Jeffrey Smiley who took command with a new group of 40th ID Soldiers; in October 2018, Smiley was injured during an insider attack, which resulted in the death of the police chief of Kandahar.